Rosuav/StilleBot/templates/vlc_blocks.md

 # VLC integration

 Describe your music collection.
 Edit any entry and save.
 Blank the description to delete.
+When anything from one of these paths is playing, its name will be prefixed with the given description; otherwise, it'll be shown with just the name.

 Path | Description |
 -----|-------------|-